Ebola: Prognosis

+Post-Ebola virus syndrome

 If an infected person survives, recovery may be quick and complete.
+However, a large portion of survivors develop post-Ebola virus syndrome after the acute phase of the infection.

 Prolonged cases are often complicated by the occurrence of long-term problems, such as inflammation of the testicles, joint pains, fatigue, hearing loss, mood and sleep disturbances, muscular pain, abdominal pain, menstrual abnormalities, miscarriages, skin peeling, or hair loss.
 Inflammation and swelling of the uveal layer of the eye is the most common eye complication in survivors of Ebola virus disease.
 Eye symptoms, such as light sensitivity, excess tearing, and vision loss have been described.

 Ebola can stay in some body parts like the eyes, breasts, and testicles after infection.
 Sexual transmission after recovery has been suspected.
-If sexual transmission occurs following recovery it is believed to be a rare event.
+If sexual transmission occurs following recovery, it is believed to be a rare event.
 One case of a condition similar to meningitis has been reported many months after recovery, as of October 2015.

-A study of 44 survivors of the Ebola virus in Sierra Leone reported musculoskeletal pain in 70%, headache in 48%, and eye problems in 14%.